-At June 30, 2021, the Company had a net operating loss carryforward of approximately \$11.4 million for federal and state purposes.
-This loss will be available to offset future taxable income.
-There is no expiration of this carryforward as it was generated after December 31, 2017.
-The deferred tax asset relating to the operating loss carryforward has been fully reserved.
-The principal differences between the operating loss for income tax purposes and reporting purposes are shares issued for services and share-based compensation and a temporary difference in depreciation expense.
+As of September 30, 2021, the Company had an effective tax rate of approximately 25.8%.
+The Company has federal net operating loss carryforwards of approximately \$18.2 million and state net operating losses of approximately \$19.5 million.
+There is no expiration of the federal loss carryforwards as all federal net operating loss carryforwards were generated after December 31, 2017.
+The state operating loss carryforwards are subject to expiration beginning on December 31, 2031.
+The deferred tax asset relating to the net operating loss carryforwards is offset by a full valuation allowance.
+The principal differences between the operating loss for income tax purposes and financial reporting purposes are shares issued for services and share-based compensation and a temporary difference in depreciation expense.